Your Thyroid Surgery Specialist

 Dr. Vidhyadharan Sivakumar is a fellowship-trained Head and Neck Oncologic Surgeon with specialized expertise in thyroid and parathyroid surgery.
 With extensive surgical experience and advanced training from Australia, he offers the highest level of surgical care using state-of-the-art techniques including intraoperative nerve monitoring for voice preservation.

-Having completed his MCh with First Rank and Gold Medal, followed by clinical fellowships at Royal Adelaide Hospital, Australia, Dr. Vidhyadharan brings internationally recognized expertise to Chennai.
+Having completed his MS (ENT) with First Rank and Gold Medal, along with MCh in Head & Neck Surgery, followed by clinical fellowships at Royal Adelaide Hospital, Australia, Dr. Vidhyadharan brings internationally recognized expertise to Chennai.
 His meticulous surgical approach and use of advanced technology ensures optimal outcomes with minimal complications.

 Credentials & Expertise